IshadP/Vault/content/1-Product Design/Conversational User Interface.md

 ### Emotional Intelligence:
 Recognise voice, pitch, tone to understand user's emotions and do sentiment analysis, thus enhancing significance of interaction.
 Keep messages concise clear, easy to understand and incorporate traits of brand.
 ### Clear Objectives and Constraints
 Avoid designing a universal agent and define limits and use cases clearly.
 Have a clear purpose and list of task that AI chat bot should accomplish.
+Avoid Jargon at all costs.
 ### Prioritize transparency and control
 Develop feedback mechanism to improve experience of UI.
 The goal is to make user trust the LLM and generate confidence.
 ### Create Accessible Design